TMJ and Bruxism in Memorial, TX

 We also work with third-party financing companies like CareCredit if you're interested in utilizing convenient monthly payments for your treatment.

-Call GB Dental if You Are Experiencing Chronic Jaw, Head, and Neck Pain
+Call GB Dental if You Are Experiencing Chronic Jaw, Head, and Neck Pain in the 77079 Area

 You don’t have to live with chronic pain from TMJ disorders.
 Call Dr. Bharwani today so he can perform an assessment and make an accurate diagnosis.